 God’s Nobodies is the product of my reporting and research, spanning more than four years.
-My sources included:
+In this blog post, I tell how I became interested and began working on the story.
+Here are more details on my sources:

 - interviews with more than three dozen characters in the story and others with first-hand knowledge of the events; I interviewed some multiple times over multiple hours and days;